YizeZhang/Net_Diff/README.md

         If error occurs in downloading MATLAB Runtime 9.2, please download or update it by hand from:
         https://ww2.mathworks.cn/products/compiler/matlab-runtime.html

-        After finish installing, you can find the execute file from the installed program directory, like C:\Program Files\Net_Diff\application\.
+        As space is not allowed for the directory of EOP file, so please do not install Net_Diff under a directory that contains space, such as C:\Program Files\.
+After finish installing, you can find the execute file from the installed program directory, for example C:\Net_Diff\application\.

-        !!!!!!!If your Windows OS is under C:\, Net_Diff may can’t read and write files under C:\.
-In this case, it is recommended to copy C:\Program Files\Net_Diff\application\ to other drive!!!!!!!!!

-  3. Complete full installation

-    Copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to the directory of Net_Diff GUI.
+  3. Set environment variables

+    This step is to automatically unzip the downloaded file and convert the crx file to rinex file if you want to download or update files in Net_Diff.
+To do this, please add the path of gzip.exe (C:\Program Files (x86)\GnuWin32\bin\) and crx2rnx.exe (C:\Net_Diff\application\) to the PATH of system environment variables on your computer:

+         My computer-->Properties-->Advanced system setting-->Environment variables-->Edit the PATH environment variable-->Add path

+    If you have problems in setting the environment variables, you can simply copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to C:\Net_Diff\application and run Net_Diff from C:\Net_Diff\ application.
+When running Net_Diff from the Windows Start or the Desktop, you should also copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe and C:\Net_Diff\application\crx2rnx.exe to the folder of C:\Windows\System32 or Desktop.

 ***
 ## Tips:

-* 1. When using the software, please open it from the execute file, not from the Windows Start.
+* 1. If you run Net_Diff from the Windows Start or Desktop, please select the correct directory of the EOP file, Ant File and GLO%Leap file in the Input folder (C:\Net_Diff\application\Input) every time.
+Therefore, it is recommended to run Net_Diff from the execute file (You can also copy the folder of C:\Net_Diff\application to any other directories).

+* 2. If the directory of Net_Diff.exe is not allowed to write files, try to run Net_Diff.exe from the administrator.

+* 3. When updating Net_Diff, you only need to copy the updated files in for_redistribution_files_only/ to C:\ Net_Diff\application\.

-* 2. As for the use of Net_Diff, please refer to the guide document *"A guide to use Net_Diff.pdf"*.
+* 4. As for the use of Net_Diff, please refer to the guide document *"A guide to use Net_Diff.pdf"*.

-* 3. The document *"A Comparison of Net_Diff and RTKLIB.pdf"* compares the performance of Net_Diff and RTKLIB for a better understanding of Net_Diff.
+* 5. The document *"A Comparison of Net_Diff and RTKLIB.pdf"* compares the performance of Net_Diff and RTKLIB for a better understanding of Net_Diff.

-* 4. Source code is under the src branch.
+* 6. Source code is under the src branch.

-* 5. If you have installed Net_Diff, for the updated version, you only need to replace the updated files in *for_redistribution_files_only/*

-***
-## IMPORTANT NOTE:
-The valid last epoch of the planet ephemeris file *Planet.bin* is 2020.1.16.
-To avoid error after that epoch, we update the planet file in the *Input* directory, which is valid during 1999.12.24~2040.1.7.
-Please update this file or re-install the software if you want to process the data after 2020.1.16.

-*If you have any questions or problems in using Net_Diff, please contact me (Email: zhyize@163.com) or leave a message on github.*

 ***